 Where we use personal information to assess whether someone is eligible for support from the Household Support Fund, the lawful basis will be:

-- GDR Article 6(1)e - processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+- GDPR Article 6(1)e - processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Sometimes applicants tell us about their medical situation or provide details about their health.
 Whilst we do not need this to process an application, we must have a lawful basis to process (i.e store) this special category data.
 The lawful basis for this personal data will be: